Ayiamco/Dapper.BaseRepository/README.md

     app.Run();
 }
 ```

 ## Code Samples

-- When connection string is not passed during BaseRepository helper method call DefaultConnectionStrings set at
+- When connection string is not passed during BaseRepository helper method call, DefaultConnectionStrings set
-DI container would be used.
+at application startup would be used.
-- When DbType is not passed during BaseRepository helper method call will default to Microsoft SqlServer
+- When DbType is not passed during BaseRepository helper method call, package will default to Microsoft SqlServer.
+- Query parameter objects must only contain properties used in the query.
+- If you want the package to log your errors and handle them gracefully pass inherit BaseRepository that has logger.

 ```
 using Dapper.BaseRepository.Components;